-Rather then unsuccessful rearing of the young, it appears that many of the birds are not even trying to breed due to a shortage in food.
+Rather then unsuccessful rearing of the young, it appears that many of the birds are not even trying to breed due to a shortage of food.
 Previous studies on Española determined that blue-footed boobies breed successfully when there is plentiful access to sardines.
 However, the waters around Española Island has been experiencing extreme shortages of sardines since 1997.
 This is clearly displayed through the populations of Nazca boobies living on the island that, while they prefer sardines, are able to breed while consuming other prey.
-This data indicates that blue-footed boobies are unable to acquire the sufficient amount of prey in order to breed, although they have enough to satisfy their own survival needs.
+This data indicates that blue-footed boobies are unable to acquire a sufficient amount of prey in order to breed, although they have enough to satisfy their own survival needs.
 It is possible that other factors are involved in this decline; however, no evidence has been found to suggest that this is resulting from introduced predators, disease and/or persecution by humans.

-With exception to the cause for recent declines, the blue-footed population faces relatively few threats; indeed one of the largest is siblicide.
+With exception to the cause for recent declines, the blue-footed population faces relatively few threats; indeed one of the largest is silicide.
 However, they are occasionally hunted by short-eared owls and suffer the rare shark attack.
 In addition, blue-footed boobies have shown to be significantly impacted by major and harmful environmental alterations.
 For example, in 1992 a colony on Isabela Island failed entirely to reproduce as a result of El Niño.
 The following year, once El Niño had passed, reproductive success was once again high and the population was thriving.
 Although scientists cannot be certain of why this occurred, it may be related to significantly decreased concentrations of the hormone corticosterone.
-Corticosterone has a crucial rule in regulating energy, immune reactions and stress responses.
+Corticosterone has a crucial rule in regulating energy, immune reactions, and stress responses.
 It is likely the birds suffered from acute stress and weakened immunological systems, but luckily, this was not long term.

-In coming years, experts hope to find an answer to the problems faced by the blue-footed boobies in order to deter any significant losses and keep these magnificent birds on their marvellous blue feet.
+In coming years, experts hope to find an answer to the problems faced by the blue-footed boobies in order to deter any significant losses and keep these magnificent birds on their marvelous blue feet.